If you are experiencing pain in your hands while doing simple tasks like holding a cup or turning a doorknob, know you are not alone.

 Finger Spread

-Being able to spread your fingers wide is as essential as the ability to make a fist.
-This exercise can help to improve this range of motion.
+Being able to spread your fingers wide is as essential as making a fist.
+This exercise can help improve this range of motion.

-• Repeat for several repetitions.
-To increase the resistance, you can add a rubber band around the fingers you are moving.
+- Repeat for several repetitions.
+To increase the resistance, wrap a rubber band around the fingers you are moving.

 Finger-to-Thumb Touch